-Dr. Wolfgang Streitbörger is a seasoned tourism Manager, PR expert, journalist and media researcher.
+Dr. Wolfgang Streitbörger is a seasoned manager, PR expert, journalist and media researcher.
 These four realms of expertise intertwine with each other to produce knowledge-based marketing.
 He founded Textransfer Communications in 1990.

 Born in 1959 and raised in Preetz, Northern Germany.
 Married to Friederike Streitbörger since 1990.
 Children: Sophie (1990) and Pauline Streitbörger (1992).